 Parse uploaded files as CSV or JSON

-Use FileInput parseAs to auto-parse files, configure csvOptions (Papa Parse), and handle parseError.
+Use FileInput parseAs to auto-parse CSV or JSON files, configure csvOptions for CSV parsing, and handle onParseError.

 <App>